A household pest moves in, and most of the episode is spent trying to catch it. Hilarity Ensues.

 - How I Met Your Mother: Lily and Marshall find a pest of indeterminate species in their apartment.
 Marshall claims it's a cross between a cockroach and a mouse — a cockamouse.

-- Malcolm in the Middle has an episode where Hal brought home an old wardrobe that is (unbeknownst to him when he bought it) filled with bats; much of the rest of the episode has Hal and the boys chasing bats out of their house and/or trying to kill them, as well as trying to hide from them in a tent inside the house.
+- Malcolm in the Middle: In one episode, Hal brings home an old wardrobe that is (unbeknownst to him when he bought it) filled with bats; much of the rest of the episode has Hal and the boys chasing bats out of their house and/or trying to kill them, as well as trying to hide from them in a tent inside the house.

 - Modern Family: Gloria is said to have killed a rat and left its head as a message for other rats the last time they had rats in the house.

 - Mom: Christy tries to catch a cricket which was disturbing her.
 Bonnie catches it in the end.

 - NewsRadio: Subverted in "Rat Funeral", with the cast rushing to save Mike the Rat, their adopted office mascot, from the traps news director Dave has had set around the station.
 Dave eventually relents — only for the snap of a trap to go off in the background.
 Then double-subverted when it turns out the distinctively black-and-white Mike was not one rat but many, many similarly colored rats, and WNYX actually has quite the infestation on their hands.
 Everyone's a little grossed out after that.

 - Open All Hours: In "An Errand Boy by the Ear", Arkwright creates rumours of an epidemic of ferret-rat hybrids, "A frat", in order to sell his overstocked hurricane lamps as "frat detectors".

 - Star Trek: Deep Space Nine: The B-plot of one episode involves the staff trying to deal with an infestation of Cardassian Voles.
 They start off trying to round them up humanely, but by the end of the episode resort to lethal measures.